 Emily founded Seed&Spark to make a contribution to the truly independent community in which she would like to make moving pictures.
 In 2011, she had the great fortune of producing her first feature with a remarkable group of women.
 The spirit, the community and the challenges of that project, LIKE THE WATER, inspired Seed&Spark.
 Before producing LIKE THE WATER, Emily produced theater, worked as a vision and values strategy consultant for Best Partners, ran restaurants, studied jazz singing at the Taller de Musics, tour guided and cooked in Barcelona, and before that, was a student of Cultural Anthropology and American Studies at Haverford College.
 Emily was named one of the 2013 Indiewire Influencers, 2014 New York Women of Influence, 2015 Upstart 100, and has brought Seed&Spark into the 2016 Techstars Boston class.
 Emily tours film and tech festivals around the world as a part of the #StayIndieTour to educate filmmakers and learn their best practices in connecting with their audiences to build a sustainable career.
 She has personally raised hundreds of thousands of dollars in crowdfunding for film, and contributed to well over 300 campaigns to date.
 She is currently working on a series about the sexy side of consent called F*CK YES with an incredible cohort of women creators from across the country.

-VP of Community / Board of Directors / Filmmaker
+VP of Community / Board Member / Filmmaker

 Lagueria Davis graduated from the University of Oklahoma in December 2007 with a BFA in Media Art.
 Since graduating, Davis has established herself as an award winning filmmaker.
 Her short film "Help Yourself" won the award for best short comedy in the 2009 Trail Dance Film Festival.
 That same year, Davis wrote and directed her first feature film, "1 in 3".
 The film screened in the Bare Bones Film Festival (among other festivals) where it won for Best Oklahoma Soil Picture and Best Actress for Shanika Robinson who plays the lead in the film.
 In 2013, "1 in 3" was awarded a Bronze Telly Award in the Social Issues category.
 Currently, Davis resides in LA where she works as an experienced production professional.
 Her credits include work for NBCUni, National Geographic, The Discovery Channel, and The History Channel.
 She is also a member of the board of Alliance of Women Directors and an active member of Women In Film.